-“If you have been struggling with controlling certain types of perennial weeds, (ie – ground ivy or violets) a Fall broadleaf weed control application gives you the best chance of controlling these type of weeds – although it might not be 100% says Johnson and the extension experts.
+“If you have been struggling with controlling certain types of perennial weeds, (i.e. – ground ivy or violets) a Fall Broadleaf weed control application gives you the best chance of controlling these types of weeds – although it might not be 100% says Johnson and the extension experts.
 The best news is that you have all Fall to make these applications.

 “I have often been asked ‘When is it too late to make an application of Broadleaf weed control?’” says Johnson.
 His personal experience has shown that you can achieve great weed control with applications of Broadleaf weed control up to the point in time that the ground freezes.
 According to Johnson, “You might not notice the results this Fall, but come next spring the weeds fail to appear and have been successfully controlled.”